 - 1. The Senatus Academicus may admit as candidates for the Degree of Ph.D. persons who have been admitted as research students of the University and who have been recommended to register as Ph.D. students by Faculty Council.
 In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree of Ph.D. a student who can satisfy the Dean of Faculty that (s)he already has adequate qualifications and for whom a supervisor can be appointed. - 2.
 A Ph.D. student shall matriculate and pay the appropriate fee each year. - 3.
-Before admission as a candidate for the degree of D.Lang. a postgraduate student must have qualified for the award of the degree of M.Litt. within the School of Modern Languages.
+A research student of the University may be admitted by the Senatus Academicus as a candidate for the degree of D.Lang. only if the student has qualified for the award of the degree of M.Litt. in Modern Languages.